-Looking for a unique appetizer to make for Valentine's Day, Mother's Day or a wedding?
+Looking for a unique appetizer to make for Valentine's Day, Mother's Day, a bridal shower, or a wedding?
 These Fried Won Ton Roses will make a stunning presentation and they taste great too.

 3 ½" and 1 ½" round cookie cutters

 salt and pepper

 - Preheat oven to 400 degrees (I use a toaster oven for such a small amount of garlic)

 - Place 4 small or 2 large garlic cloves on a piece of aluminum foil.
 Drizzle with olive oil.
 Fold up the foil to seal well.
 Roast for 30 minutes or until the garlic is nicely browned and very soft.
 Cut off one tip of the garlic and squeeze the garlic out of the peels.